 Together with your team we review the results and plan the next steps.
 The model is to “Measure twice, cut once” so that we can have an effective start to the transition.

 In this phase, the product or products will kick-start or re-start as an Agile project.
-The focus is on forming a healthy team while working on the project vision, identifying work items (stories), estimating work effort and creating a prioritized plan of work.
+The focus is on forming healthy teama while working on vision, identifying work items (stories), estimating work effort and creating a prioritized plan of work.

 Actual work is where learning meets reality.
 Transitioning is hard work that takes effort over an extended period of time.
 In the beginning the coach directs the team in following the process and embracing Agile values.
 Over time, the coach does less directing and more guiding as the team and internal coach become more capable.
 Coaches will reinforce existing understanding and provide additional focussed training based on needs.
 Throughout, the focus is on delivering working software regularly.
 Some organizations request a coach for only a few extra days to get things going while others choose a longer timeframe to help establish new norms and provide for on the job training.

-Now the team is performing well and there are internal coaches/champions that are able to carry momentum.
+Now that teams are performing well and there are internal coaches/champions that are able to carry momentum.
 Focus is on continuing to support internal coaching, identifying and helping repair fallback to pre-Agile habits.
 This is also a time to explore options for spreading Agile across the organization.

 For a sustainable product, it is critical that team members learn industry standard technical practices including: Test-Driven-Development (TDD), refactoring, continuous integration, automated acceptance testing, etc. These can be undertaken right from the start of a transition to Agile or over time.
 For green-field products, it is best to start this right from day one to avoid technical debt.
 For most teams with a high debt-load, this is best staged over time to reduce operational impact.